-Upon passing the evaluation of a data set's limitations, the data is incorporated into the ANRA CRP Database.
-Initially the data is entered, either manually or electronically, into a data entry form in the ANRA CRP Database file.
+Upon passing the evaluation of a data set's limitations, the data is incorporated into the ANRA CRP Database by the ANRA Data Manager.
+Initially the data is entered, either manually or via automatic query of the LIMS, into a data entry form in the ANRA CRP Database file.
 Any deviation found in the data set will be conveyed to the TCEQ CRP Project Manager by ANRA.
 Disqualified data will be removed from the dataset and will not be submitted to the TCEQ for inclusion in SWQMIS.
 The reason for the data removal will be listed on the data summary.